Changelog

 Prefer open source software and plain old HTML and CSS.
 Minimize JavaScript.
 Use Python scripts and AI to format and extract metadata from my photos—sharp for generating multiple sizes, ExifTool for aperture and shutter speed data, and AI image understanding for my photosʼ alt-text (TODO: group photos by tags and display metadata in a gallery view).

-Store the image metadata in SQLite.
-Export it to JSON for Hugo to easily ingest.
+Store the image metadata in SQLite (use Haskell sqlite-simple package to read).
 Use D2 for the diagram.
 Keep text content in Org (.org) format, not Markdown (.md).

 Deployment and analytics